What is a supermoon? Is it a myth is mostly motivated by desire for publicity or is it true astronomical phenomenon?

 Nobody quite understands why the Moon illusion happens, but here are two of the theories psychologists think might explain this effect.One theory claims that our brain perceives the distance to the sky directly overhead as closer than the distance to the horizon.
 We think the Moon must be bigger along the horizon because we perceive the distance to the horizon as farther away.
 Don't buy the theory?
 Look at the picture to the right.
 The top line seems larger than the bottom one.
 But measure for yourself and, surprisingly, you'll find the lines are the same size.
 Psychologists have also suggested that an overhead Moon looks smaller because it’s surrounded by empty space, while a Moon near the horizon appears larger juxtaposed against trees and buildings.
 The picture on the right shows two orange circles of identical size.
 But the orange circle on the right appears larger than the one at the left because of its relative size to the surrounding circles.

-So the supermoon might look bigger than normal if you see it in the evening when the Moon's just rising, but the real size difference isn't big enough to notice.
+So a supermoon might look bigger than normal if you see it in the evening when the Moon's just rising, but the real size difference isn't big enough to notice.

 Then what is there to look forward to?
 As always, a full Moon is a great opportunity for astrophotography — it’s so bright that you only need exposures of a fraction of a second, just like daylight photos.
 And despite the fact that the supermoon isn't as extraordinary as some might have you think, any full Moon is still a spectacular sight to behold.